 The Bar Crawl from Tapas & Beers is a great way to explore the vibrant nightlife Barcelona has to offer.

 Bar crawls are always a good idea, no matter what the weather looks like!
-Hop with your guide from bar to bar for the yummy and affordable drinks, great music and nice people.
+Hop with your guide from bar to bar for great affordable drinks, great music, and nice people.

 The Bar Crawl is perfect to share with your traveling companions, but it is also a brilliant opportunity for the solo traveller to make connections and new friends.